AstroJacobLi/kuaizi/diezi/README.md

 This repo is for the notebook and scripts used for modeling LSBGs in HSC using scarlet.

 `diezi/setup_env.sh` can be used on `Tiger` and `Tigressdata` to setup the proper environment for the task.
 Under LSST Pipeline, only Python 3.7.8 is available.
+Please run `diezi/setup_env.sh` before running any code in `diezi`.

 **Working directories:**